coreos/tectonic-docs/Documentation/alm/vault-ocs.md

 your vault will remain permanently sealed.
 ```

-### Obtain keys

-Copy / paste from the return listed above.

 ### Unseal

+Use the Unseal Key returned from `vault init` to unseal the cluster.

 ```
 $ vault unseal